-The Caldolor product revenue decrease of \$0.2 million was a 26.6% decline during the three months ended June 30, 2015 compared to the same period last year.
+The Caldolor product revenue decrease of \$0.5 million for the three months ended September 30, 2015 was a 57.1% decline compared to the same period last year.
 The revenue decline was primarily due to the resumption in the supply of competing products following shortages earlier in the year.
-During the first quarter of 2015, we experienced the highest quarterly net revenue for Caldolor since the product was launched, which impacted this product's revenue in the second quarter of 2015.
+During the first quarter of 2015, we experienced the highest quarterly net revenue for Caldolor since the product was launched, which has impacted this product's revenue and sales volume in the following two quarters.
 While we expect 2015 Caldolor annual product revenue to continue to grow compared to 2014, we anticipate quarterly fluctuations due to wholesaler and hospital buying patterns and other factors.
+During the third quarter of 2014 we also experienced higher than average net revenue for our Caldolor brand.
+Caldolor revenue in the third quarter of 2015 was also impacted by the lack of international sales while awaiting new supplies of the product.
+International Caldolor sales are expected to resume in the fourth quarter of 2015.